mihir-yadav/opencv/README.md

 using the opencv framework in python to do some interesting stuff

 The blue_filter_stream.py and red_filter.py basically use the inRange funcion of numpy and the bitwise_and function of cv2.
 This idea can be used to filter out any given color using their hsv values.
-Note:pressing 'q' finishes the live streaming by closing the popup window.
+Note: pressing 'q' finishes the live streaming by closing the popup window.

 Edge detection is mainly implemented using the Laplacian and Sobel functions.